Rookout/deployment-examples/java-aws-elasticbeanstalk/README.md

 ## Running on AWS Elastic Beanstalk
-1. Zip the project (the files, not the parent directory), use this command in the project directory to include all hidden files
+1. Zip the project (the files, not the parent directory), use this command in the project directory to include all hidden files:
     ```bash
     $ zip -r <DEST_FILE.zip> * .*
     ```

-2. Upload the source bundle when creating a [new Beanstalk app](https://console.aws.amazon.com/elasticbeanstalk/home#/gettingStarted)
+2. Upload the source bundle when creating a [new Beanstalk app](https://console.aws.amazon.com/elasticbeanstalk/home#/gettingStarted).

-3. Choose 'Java' Platform
+3. Choose 'Java' Platform.

-4. Upload the zip you previously archived in the base configuration part
+4. Upload the zip you previously archived in the base configuration part.

-5. Make sure everything worked by accessing the url provided by Elastic Beanstalk after build completed
+5. Make sure everything worked by accessing the url provided by Elastic Beanstalk after build completed.

 6. Go to [http://app.rookout.com](http://app.rookout.com) and start debugging!